mach-composer/mach-composer-cli/docs/src/cloud/getting-started.md

 !!! info "The below steps can be achieved through the dashboard"
     While MACH composer ☁️ is an API-first product, we also provide a dashboard that you can use to manage your projects and components.
-All of the actions above can also be achieved through it.
+All the actions above can also be achieved through it.

     You can login to the dashboard here: [https://app.mach.cloud](https://app.mach.cloud)